 Chesters Top 5 Bathroom Trends For 2026: Style, Colour & Aesthetics

 Have you noticed that trends seem to be coming and going faster and faster every year?
-By the time I think I’m on top of a trend, it feels like its already faded!
-Trying to lock in what vibe I want to go for in my bathroom has me going round in circles – I want something that is trendy but won’t look dated straight away!
+By the time you think you're on top of a trend, it feels like its already faded!
+If locking in a vibe for your new bathroom has you going round in circles, we're here to help you achieve a current look that won't look dated straight away.

 Here is our top 5 up and coming bathroom trends for 2026, that will withstand the test of time: